IRReza/hexcrafters-handbook/README.md

 Also, you're able to see your best mastery level with each champ.

+I've found this to be a great tool for when you're in champ select and you want to chose a champ to play that you haven't earned a chest already for (because you can't look at your profile when in champ select).
+On top of that, you can look at which champs you've got the best shot at and filter it by position.

 ## Additional Features
 Additional features include:
 - Progress bar showing earned chests/max chests
 - Tracking of available chests
+- Filter your best champs to play by position (useful when you're in draft mode)
 - Regional search support
 - Error reporting
 - A sleek website design